Kanni Penn: Production

 Kanni Penn was directed by A. Kasilingam and produced by R. M. Veerappan under Sathya Movies.
 Cinematography was handled by Vijayan.

 Themes

 The film attempts to project the ideals of C. N. Annadurai: duty, dignity and decency.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan.
-Lyrics were written by Vaali, Alangudi Somu and Avinasimani.

 Release and reception

 Kanni Penn was released on 11 September 1969.
 The critic from The Indian Express criticised the film's length of 19 reels but wrote, "[Jaishankar] is getting acceptable as an actor.
 [Vanisri] as the girl in miserable circumstances gives a very good account of herself.
 In fact, she is the best in the movie."